davidearl/webauthn/README.md

 and I thought I would share it.
 Several others have since helped with support for broader application with fingerprints and Windows Hello.

+## Changes 8 Dec 2022

+To prevent a possible replay of a login, the user's webauthn string is now passed by reference to prepareForLogin and authenticate, both of which modify it.
+The string should now be saved with the user in your user after these calls, as well as when registering.
+This saves and then cross-checks and clears the challenge data sent to the key, so that it cannot be re-used.

 ## Changes from branch 0.1.0

 The original code was updated in August 2019 by a number of